 When lost or unsure of their position in coastal waters, ships would release a caged crow.
-The crow would fly straight toward the nearest land, thus giving the vessel some sort of navigational fix.
+The crow would fly straight toward the nearest land (aka, "as the crow flies"), thus giving the vessel some sort of navigational fix.
 The tallest lookout platform on a ship came to be known as the "crow's nest."

 CUT AND RUN

 If a captain of a smaller ship encountered a large enemy vessel, he might decide that discretion was the better part of valor.
 He would order the crew to cut the lashings on all the sails and run away before the wind.
 This term also meant to cut the anchor cable and sail off in a hurry.